Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Notation and setup

-Under Assumptions~\ref{ass:wexch}-\ref{ass:poss}, \cite{wang2024efficient} showed that $\csatett(\xt, \vb, 1)$ is identified as $\E[ Y \, | \, A=1,\Xt=\xt, \Vb=\vb] - \E[ Y \, | \, A=0, \Xt=\xt, \Vb=\vb]$ and $\satett(\vb,1)$ is consequently identified by taking the average of the above expression for $\csatett(\xt, \vb, 1)$ over the distribution of $\Xt$.
-We provide the derivation in the Appendix for convenience.
-In addition, it is worth saying that when only using data from the original trial--not leveraging external data--as for example when using a covariate adjustment estimator, Assumption~\ref{ass:sexch} and Assumption~\ref{ass:poss}, are not required, with the other assumptions holding by design under proper randomization.
+\begin{assumption}[Positivity of probability of participation] For all $x=(\xt,v) \in \mathcal{X}$, $\P(S=s \, | \, \Xt=\xt, \Vb=\vb) > 0$ with probability $1$, for each $s \in \mathcal{S}$.\\ \end{assumption} Assumption~\ref{ass:poss} states that the probability of belonging to each source, original trial and external, is positive across all covariate patterns $\xb$.
+Under Assumptions~\ref{ass:wexch}-\ref{ass:poss}, \cite{wang2024efficient} showed that $\csatett(\xt, \vb, 1)$ is identified as and $\satett(\vb,1)$ is consequently identified by taking the average of the above expression for $\csatett(\xt, \vb, 1)$ over the distribution of $\Xt$.
+We provide an alternative derivation in the Appendix for convenience.
+In addition, it is worth saying that when only using data from the original trial (not leveraging external data) as for example when using a covariate adjustment estimator, Assumption~\ref{ass:sexch} and Assumption~\ref{ass:poss}, are not required, with the other assumptions holding by design under proper randomization.